 How often you fertilize your Mexican heather depends on how often you are watering it — for the hot months when you are watering your Mexican heather almost every day, it’s important to fertilize the plant multiple times a week.
 A good rule of thumb is about once every third watering.

 Mexican heather typically don’t have problems with serious pests, but some more common pests that may feast on your plant are:

 Most of these can be controlled with a soapy or oily spray or even spraying them off with your hose.

-Mexican Heather are great annuals for PA’s climate!
-Their beautiful foliage, tiny flowers, and bushy growing makes them a great addition to your landscape or containers.
+Mexican heather is a great annual to grow in PA’s climate.
+Their beautiful foliage, tiny flowers, and bushy growing makes them a great addition to landscapes or containers.